toribasso/activity05-data-summarization/activity05-data-summarization.md

 `object_name <- r_code`) in parentheses do?

 **Response**: When I rerun the code from Activity 4, I notice that I do not get the table to page through.
-It notifies you of the
+It notifies you of the first ten observations in the datasheet.
+While the non-parentheses version does not.

 ### Data Codebook